neznajko/Trees/README.md

 themselves, but recently have realized that they are actually strong, because from the beginning of their nation are living in the wild.
-In this difficult times, despite the lack of any reputation:) would like to give my personal support to the people of America.
+In this difficult times, despite the lack of any reputation:) would like to give my support to the people of America.

 ### Trees
 Ok, this is the 2nd problem from '91,